stanfordpython/stanfordpython.github.io/page/lab/lesson-plan-3.md

 Here's a collection of slides explaining more of the syntax of inheritance if you want to teach it in section: [powerpoint](/lab/inheritance.pptx), [pdf](/lab/inheritance.pdf).

-## Group Work \[10 min\]
+## Group Work \[25 min\]

-I'd encourage you to allow your students to work in their groups for the last ten minutes if the entire group is in the same section.
-This way, they can check in on their progress in Assignment 1.
-I think that's a much-needed, relaxing break for everyone this week!
+I'd encourage you to allow your students to work in their groups on Assignment 1.
+They should be in the midst of data collection for Dear Data and they should be well underway with their cryptography assignment.